Finding the Best Daycare for Your Child

 Before you make a decision on a daycare center (or another daycare situation), here are a few things to consider:

-Be sure the center has a state license, and ask about accreditation.
-Make sure they are CPR certified.
+Be sure the center has a state license.
+Ask about accreditation.

-Look for a ratio of 1 adult per 3 children under 1 year old, 1 adult per 7 children 3 years old, and 1 adult per 8 children 4 and 5 years old.
-Ask if caregivers are certified.
+Look for good staff-to-child ratios and check that the caregivers are certified.
+A good ratio might be 1 adult per 3 children under 1 year old.
+Or it might be 1 adult per 7 children 3 years old, or 1 adult per 8 children 4 and 5 years old.

 Be certain the center has a specific diaper-changing area, with a sink, separated from the rest of the facility.
 Watch to see that staff members wash their hands at the right times like after diaper changes and before snacks or meals.